AsoStrife/Delaunay-Triangulation/README.md

 > - 200.000 Points: ≈ 2,5 seconds
 > - 300.000 Points ≈ 4,2 seconds

+My algorithm does not allow the insertion of two equal points (with the same coordinates), so if we try to insert the same input file twice, the triangulation will be more faster.
+For example if we add twice the 200k points file, the second time the triangulation will take only ≈ 1.35 seconds.

 Voronoi Diagram
 -------------

 The Delaunay triangulation of a discrete point set **P** in general position corresponds to the dual graph of the Voronoi diagram for **P**.
 The bonus point of the project was to draw the dual graph of the delaunay triangulation: Voronoi Diagram, but without any data structure.
 To perform the Voronoi Diagram, I took all Triangles of triangulation, I've calculated the circumcentre of that triangle and connected it with the circumcentre of the three adjacent triangles.